gholler-sopra/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 Description
 -----------
-XML Reader is a Guavus Enterprise Accelerator that allows users to read XML files stored on HDFS.
+XML Reader allows users to read XML files stored on HDFS.

 Use Case